andrewchambers/reasoncc/README.md

 - For now we target nodejs, but reason can generate native binaries.
   There is little point in setting that up now.
-- Code is automatically formatted with refmt
+- Code is automatically formatted with refmt.
 - I don't have much experience with reason.
 - This project might be abandoned as soon as I am bored with it.
+- It might be nice to make a blog using reason react for good visualizations of how everything works.